 Technology may strongly influence rivalness.
 An example is telephony: fixed line phones were previously rationed by telephone companies in several countries, and thus rival.
 These are now replaced by abundant mobile phones making the acquisition and use of phones effectively non-rival almost everywhere.
-As an opposite example, where technology makes a previously abundant resource rival, consider the increased $CO_2$ levels in the atmosphere due to industrial development.
-Under a quota system limiting global emissions, national $CO_2$ emissions become rival since an increased quota for one country will imply reductions somewhere else.
+As an opposite example, where technology makes a previously abundant resource rival, consider the increased CO_2 levels in the atmosphere due to industrial development.
+Under a quota system limiting global emissions, national CO_2 emissions become rival since an increased quota for one country will imply reductions somewhere else.

 Intellectual goods such as information, knowledge, and culture are considered inherently non-rival, since one person's use will not subtract from that of another person.
-While a book as a physical object is rival, the novel as such is non-rival.
-The book is said to be an expression of the novel in the same manner as a CD is an expression of a piece of music.
-The non-rivalness of intellectual goods is well expressed in a famous quote by the third president of the United States, Thomas Jefferson, who strongly influenced the country's copyright and patent laws.
+While a book as a physical object is rival, the content as such is non-rival.
+The book is said to be an expression of the content (e.g., a novel) in the same manner as a CD is an expression of a piece of music.
+The non-rivalness of intellectual goods is well stated in a famous quote by the third president of the United States, Thomas Jefferson, who strongly influenced the country's copyright and patent laws.
 He wrote to a friend in 1813:

-He who receives an idea from me, receives instruction himself without lessening mine; as he who lights his taper [candle] at mine, receives light without darkening me.
+He who receives an idea from me, receives instruction himself without lessening mine; as he who lights his taper [candle] at mine, receives light without darkening me.1

 Goods may also have the property of being anti-rival (Weber, 2004).
 This means that as more people start using the good, the value increases for all.
-Such a phenomenon is also called a positive network effect and has been popularised through Metcalfe's law which states that the value roughly increases as the square of the size of the community.
+Such a phenomenon is also called a positive network effect and has been popularised through Metcalfe's law which states that the value roughly increases as the square of the size of the community2.
 The Internet and other networks are examples of this.
-As more people participate, even more
+As more people participate, even more people will tend to join the community, in turn even further increasing the usefulness or value of participating.